LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/why-learn-to-code.rst

 The technical skills required to make the phones of 20 years ago are not the same skills required to make a phone today.
 A career as a technologist, specifically as a programmer, is one of lifelong learning.

+Learning to code is not only valuable and challenging, it is also fun.
+Every "EUREKA!" moment is inspiration to keep going forward and to learn new things.
+You may find that some concepts are difficult to understand, but those are going to be the same concepts that you will be most proud of yourself for mastering.
+While the journey to learning to code is long and winding, it is also rewarding.

+From the moment that you write your first line of code, you are a programmer.
+We hope you enjoy the flight!